browserbase/stagehand-rust/README.md

 A Rust client library for [Stagehand](https://stagehand.dev), the AI-powered browser automation framework.
 This SDK provides an async-first, type-safe interface for controlling browsers and performing AI-driven web interactions.

 > [!CAUTION]
-> This is an ALPHA release and is not be production-ready.
+> This is an ALPHA release and is not production-ready.
 > Please provide feedback and let us know if you have feature requests / bug reports!

 ## Features

-- **Backend Support**: Currently only supports driving Browserbase cloud sessions
+- **Browserbase Cloud Support**: Drive Browserbase cloud browser sessions
 - **AI-Driven Actions**: Use natural language instructions to interact with web pages
 - **Structured Data Extraction**: Extract typed data from pages using Serde schemas
 - **Element Observation**: Identify and analyze interactive elements on pages
+- **Agent Execution**: Run multi-step AI agents with the `execute` method
-- **Streaming Responses**: Real-time progress updates via async streams
+- **Streaming Responses**: Real-time progress updates via Server-Sent Events (SSE)
-- **Type Safety**: Full Rust type safety with generated protobuf types
+- **CDP Access**: Get the CDP WebSocket URL to connect external tools like chromiumoxide

 ## Table of Contents